Catholic Church in Nigeria

-The Catholic Church in Nigeria is part of the worldwide Catholic Church, under the spiritual leadership of the Pope, the curia in Rome, and the Catholic Bishops' Conference of Nigeria (CBCN).
+The Catholic Church in Nigeria is part of the worldwide Catholic Church, under the spiritual leadership of the Pope, the Curia in Rome, and the Catholic Bishops' Conference of Nigeria (CBCN).

-As of 2025, the president of the CBCN is Lucius Iwejuru Ugorji, Archbishop of Owerri Archdiocese.
-He followed on from the previous president, Augustine Obiora Akubeze.
+As of 2026, the president of the CBCN is Matthew Man-Oso Ndagoso, Archbishop of Kaduna.
+He followed the previous president, Lucius Iwejuru Ugorji.

 Overview

 The Latin and Eastern Catholic Churches comprise the world's largest Christian Church and the largest religious grouping globally.
 In 2005, there were an estimated 19 million baptised Catholics in Nigeria.
 In 2010, the Catholic population accounted for approximately 12.6% of the population, 70% of which can be found in Southeast Nigeria.

 Historically, the Holy Ghost Fathers maintained a strong presence in Igboland in today's South-eastern Nigeria, whereas the White Fathers operated in Western and Northern Nigeria, and the Society of African Missions in Lagos.

 Nigeria, together with the Congo-Kinshasa, boasts of the highest number of priests in Africa.
-The boom in vocation to the priesthood in Nigeria is mainly in the South-eastern part, especially among the Igbo ethnic group, of which the first evangelizers were Holy Ghost Fathers.
+The boom in vocations to the priesthood in Nigeria is mainly in the South-eastern part, especially among the Igbo ethnic group, of which the first evangelizers were Holy Ghost Fathers.

 The second papal visit to the country in 1998 witnessed the beatification of Blessed Cyprian Michael Iwene Tansi.
-Pope John Paul II proclaimed him blessed at Oba, Onitsha Archdiocese, a local Church established by the apostle of eastern Nigerian, Bishop Joseph Shanahan, CSSp.
+Pope John Paul II proclaimed him blessed at Oba, Onitsha Archdiocese, a local Church established by the apostle of eastern Nigeria, Bishop Joseph Shanahan, CSSp.

 The official patron saints of Nigeria are Mary, Queen of Nigeria, and Patrick of Ireland.